aFishboy/aFishboy/README.md

 # Hi, I'm Sam! 👋

-I am a senior computer science major at UC Davis with a passion for software engineering and games.
+I am a recent computer science graduate at UC Davis with a passion for software engineering and games.
 Here's a bit about me:

 - 💻 Strong academic background in computer science